Friday, September 22, 2017

 I always wanted to be Lewis Collins!

-Okay, the first job is to select a 4-man team from eight of the best warriors available.
+The first job is to select a 4-man team from eight warriors.
 Equip these guys with the right weapons for each mission whilst taking into consideration type, rate of fire, ammo, weight, and noise.
-There is a lot of cool hardware to choose from like machine guns, assault rifles, sniper rifles, stun grenades, and gas canisters.
+There is a lot of hardware to choose from, like machine guns, assault rifles, sniper rifles, stun grenades, and gas canisters.

 Think covertly

-Yes, there is a lot to consider, so you should put aside any ideas you may have had of arcade-style action.
-This isn't that game.
-Sabre Team demands careful, calculative and strategical thinking so your assault should be executed with a stealthy approach that protects your men from danger.
-For example, don't stand near an open window!
-The terrain isn't just something nice to look at, use it for cover as the enemy won't know you're there if they cannot see (or hear) you.
+There is a lot to consider, so put aside any ideas you had of an arcade shooter.
+Sabre Team demands careful, calculative and strategic thinking, so your assault should be executed with a stealthy approach that protects your men from danger.
+For example, don't stand near a window!
+The terrain isn't just something nice to look at; use it for cover as the enemy won't know you're there if they cannot see (or hear) you.

-The battlefield is viewed isometrically using detailed environments and our soldiers are controlled through the use of action points.
+The battlefield is viewed isometrically, and our soldiers are controlled through the use of action points.
 This means your men are allowed a specific number of moves before the computer gets a turn.
-The user interface is excellent and has helpful animations to identify their purpose (just hover the mouse over them).
+The user interface is excellent with helpful animations to identify their purpose (just hover the mouse over them).

-These are used to turn, walk, shoot and do other fun stuff like searching dead bodies.
-The compass not only controls the soldier's direction but displays the number of action points required for each particular task.
-Along with alerts for what a soldier might see (red) or hear (blue).
-And this is exactly how you should play - as if you were there.
-Got that!?
+These icons are used to turn, walk, shoot and other fun stuff like searching dead bodies.
+The compass not only controls the soldier's direction but also displays the number of action points required for each particular task.
+Plus alerts for what a soldier might be able to see (red) or hear (blue).
+Play as if you were there!

 Always read the backstory and gather as much detail as you can.
 It will help.